 Free allocation to the smelter includes ETS electricity costs.
 What could possibly go wrong?

 The design of the generous free allocation regime moved the 'discounted' (but apparently still real) ETS 'carbon' price away from the direct emissions and to the ETS electricity pass through costs of an aggressive transnational company with the largest volume, cheapest and most secretive electricity contract in New Zealand.
-It would be harder to think of a policy more likely to result in regulatory capture and rent-seeking.
+It would be harder to think of a policy more likely to result in regulatory capture (See Internet Archive) and rent-seeking.

 Allocations including indirect energy costs may make emitters net sellers of units